Code-Institute-Submissions/TravelSafeMalariaMap/README.md

 ## Technologies used

 * [JavaScript] (https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/js/bootstrap.min.js)
-JavaScript  syntax was used to develop the majority of the functionality of the web page.
+JavaScript  syntax was used to develop the main part of the functionality of the web page.

 * [CSS] ()
 I used CSS to style mostly on the header part to illustrate the vaccine groups.